Blog > What is a Ledger Balance?

 To compare these two balances, you can look at the available vs ledger balance example below:

-A company begins its day with a $2,000 ledger balance.
+A company begins its day with an opening balance of $2,000.
 Throughout the day, the company pays an automated electricity bill of $100, spends $200 online for office supplies, and receives a payment for a $500 invoice.
 Therefore, the company’s available balance is now $2,200, and the ledger balance is still $2,000 and won’t increase until the following business day.
 When determining your available balance for the day, make sure to consider both holds and pending transactions to ensure an accurate representation of your funds.

 How to convert ledger balance to available balance